Workshop on Scientific Methods for Understanding Deep Learning

 The workshop will be held on December 15th in Vancouver, Canada.

 For latest news about the workshop, follow @scifordl on X/Twitter.
 Submit questions for our panelists here.
-To apply for financial assistance fill out this form.

 Keynote Speakers